bolu-atx/centos7-dev/README.md

 # centos7-dev
-Docker file for a centos7 based dev environment for C++
+Docker file for a centos7 based dev environment for C++.
+Can be used with CLion, VSCode, or your own choice of dev tools by SSHing into the docker container once initialized.

+Default user/pass is dev:dev, root user/pass is root:root

 # Tools Installed
 - git